andrewjahn/AndysBrainBook/docs/FIR/FIR_ShortCourse/FIR_02_SPM.rst

 .. figure:: 02_SPM_FIR_Plot.png

-Note how the overall pattern looks similar to the canonical HRF - there is a rise and a distinct peak around 3-4 TRs, corresponding to approximately 6-8 seconds after the onset of the sitmulus, followed by a gradual decrease and undershoot.
+Note how the overall pattern looks similar to the canonical HRF - there is a rise and a distinct peak around 3-4 TRs, corresponding to approximately 6-8 seconds after the onset of the stimulus, followed by a gradual decrease and undershoot.
 This pattern is not the same everywhere, however; navigate around the brain and see the variety of profiles that have been estimated in this time window.

 Other Contrasts
 ^^^^^^^^^^^^^^^